Off-the-beaten-path 8 Day Summer Vacation Package | Iceland’s South Coast, Westfjords & Highlands

-By opting for a multi-day tour package such as this, you open up a realm of benefits otherwise unavailable to your average traveller in Iceland.
-For one thing, over your eight days, you will have the opportunity to either follow the default schedule or purchase added activities, like horse riding, and an excursion to the Snæfellsnes peninsula, a helicopter ride or a visit inside a volcano, to truly cement your holiday here in memory.
+By opting for a multi-day tour package such as this, you open up a realm of benefits otherwise unavailable to your average traveler in Iceland.
+For one thing, over your eight days, you will have the opportunity to either follow the default schedule or purchase added activities, like horse riding, and an excursion to the Snæfellsnes peninsula, a helicopter ride, or a visit inside a volcano, to truly cement your holiday here in memory.

 Hurry now, and you too can experience the delights of Iceland's most beautiful natural regions, not only revisiting some of the most classic attractions but discovering entirely new realms.
 Check availability by choosing a date.

 Welcome to Iceland!
 It's your first day back in the country, the first day of your new adventure, and as you land at Keflavík International Airport, don't be surprised to feel a rush of adrenaline and anticipation.

 Thanks to your itinerary, you will already have your open bus ticket readily available, keeping your transfer to Iceland's capital city, Reykjavík, an easy and simple process.
 This ticket covers both transfers to and from the city at the beginning and end of your time here.